Welcome to our review of the best truck tent for camping this year!

 However, there’s a hook lantern holder from at the top of the tent if you’d prefer that.

-I have a Napier as well.
+I have a Napier tent as well.
 Works awesome for summer and early fall.
 It’s perfect for me and the wife when we’re hauling my ATV.
-ATV rolls out, tent goes in, wife unloads the backseat of the truck while I go riding.Consumer review
+ATV rolls out, tent goes in, wife unloads the backseat of the truck while I go riding.Tent review

 It’s a great tent for staying lit up and hanging out.
 Though it’s still just a 2P tent, so the hangouts should stay only in the daytime—so long as you get it set up by night.
 Some users found the setup so difficult that it took two hours—even with the color-coded fiberglass poles.